hbctraining/spatial_nanocourse/lessons/visium_hd.md

 Next, we will peform a standard clustering workflow on our sketch of 10,000 cells:

-* `FindVariableFeatures`: as before, this generates a list of highly variable genes, which may be slighly different for the sketched dataset than for the full dataset
+* `FindVariableFeatures`: As before, this generates a list of highly variable genes, which may be slighly different for the sketched dataset than for the full dataset
 * `ScaleData`: Highly variable genes will be confounded with the most highly expressed genes, so we need to adjust for this
-* `RunPCA`: perform principal component analysis using our scaled data and variable genes, this will emphasize variation in gene expression as well as similarity across bins
+* `RunPCA`: Perform a principal component analysis using our scaled data and variable genes.
+This will emphasize variation in gene expression as well as similarity across bins
-* `FindNeighbors`: determine the Euclidean distance between bins in PCA space
+* `FindNeighbors`: Determine the Euclidean distance between bins in PCA space
-* `FindClusters`: iteratively group bins together based on neighborhood distances. higher resolution = more groups.
+* `FindClusters`: Iteratively group bins together based on neighborhood distances.
+Higher resolution will yield more groups.

 ```